EdwhakKB/SC-SP-ENGINE/README.md

 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.
 * You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.
+* You can play on the opponent's side!
+* You can turn off the sustains!
+* You can do a show casing mode for gameplay, playing normaly, or even for videos!